bencvt/LibShapeDraw/README.md

     instructions and a list of features planned for future releases.

  +  If you'd like additional guidance, check the contacts section below.

-## Design goals

-LibShapeDraw is designed to be easy to use, both for devs and for players.
-These are the design goals to that end:

- +  **Powerful.** What good is an API that doesn't let you do cool stuff?
-Check the demos for some of the many possibilities.

- +  **Minimal dependencies.** Either ModLoader or Forge is required to get up and running.
-That's all.

- +  **Maximal compatibility.** LibShapeDraw does not modify the bytecode of *any* vanilla Minecraft class.
-You are free to modify Minecraft classes in your own mod if needed; LibShapeDraw will not interfere.

- +  **Unobtrusive.** Pick and choose the components you want to use.
-    LibShapeDraw is a toolkit for your mod to use.
-It is *not* a heavy DoEverythingThisWay framework.

- +  **Concise and clear.** Convenience methods, fluent interfaces, etc. let you write less code to do more.
-That's what LibShapeDraw is all about.

- +  **Well-documented.** The key to success for any API, really.

- +  **Throughly tested.** A full JUnit test suite to help prevent bugs.

- +  **Open source.** MIT-licensed and open to community feedback and patches.

 ## Contact